 When you are feeling depressed, anxious and vulnerable, the path to therapy can itself feel fraught and bewildering – and may come after a long period trying to access help.

 I am a psychodynamic counsellor.
 I offer a safe and reliable space in which you are invited to explore difficult and often frightening experiences and feelings.
 Psychodynamic therapy is rooted in modern psychoanalytic and attachment theories.
 Being able to talk and find the right words can be very challenging and painful but in this environment it can also bring great relief and allow the way for new perspectives on the past and present, a richer sense of self and autonomy, and a greater capacity for relationships.

-I work in consulting rooms in Cheltenham and Cirencester in Gloucestershire and see clients face-to-face once a week.
+My consulting room is in Cheltenham and I usually see clients face-to-face once a week.
 This can be long-term or a shorter, fixed-term.
 In our first two sessions we would explore what feels right for you.

 I work with adults and young people.

 My first degree was in English Literature from Cambridge University.
 I later trained with Wessex Counselling and Psychotherapy, gaining a Diploma in Psychodynamic Counselling, which is accredited by the BACP (British Association for Counsellors and Psychotherapists), of which I am a member, and the BPC (the British Psychoanalytic Council).